PENNSYLVANIA IMMIGRATION RESOURCE CENTER AND ALDEA-THE PEOPLE'S JUSTICE CENTER

 COLLABORATION WITH THE STATE COLLEGE MUNICIPALITY

-The Center for Immigrants' Rights Clinic (CIRC) will continue its collaboration with local government officials in an effort to inform the community and help shape local policy regarding immigration after the presidential election.
+The Center for Immigrants' Rights Clinic (CIRC) continued its collaboration with local government officials in an effort to inform the community, provide trainings on immigration, and help shape local policy regarding immigration.

 Previously, the Clinic consulted with the Borough of State College and the State College Police Department to craft a revised policy on anti-bias-based policing and immigration, announced by Borough Manager Thomas J. Fountaine II and Police Department Chief John Gardner in 2017.
 The policy encourages noncitizens to utilize police services and states that, as a general practice, the State College Police do not ask or collect information about immigration status.
 Students at the Clinic have also provided training on the new policy and the role of law enforcement in assisting victims of crimes and trafficking.
 The policy reflects the official borough resolution passed last year to make State College an inclusive and welcoming place for immigrants and local residents regardless of their immigration status.
 The resolution was written in collaboration with Penn State Law professor and Immigrants’ Rights Clinic Director Shoba Sivaprasad Wadhia.